-It is important to ensure the antibiotics are timed such that the optimal concentration is in the serum/tissue at the time the incision is made.
+It is important to ensure that antibiotics are timed such that the optimal concentration is in the serum/tissue at the time the incision is made.

-Jacksonville Memorial Hospital follows the American Society of HealthOSystem Pharmacists (ASHP), Surgical Infection Society (SIS), and the Society for Healthcare Epidemiology of America (SHEA) guidelines for antimicrobial prophylaxis in surgery.
+Jacksonville Memorial Hospital follows the American Society of Health-System Pharmacists (ASHP), Surgical Infection Society (SIS), and the Society for Healthcare Epidemiology of America (SHEA) guidelines for antimicrobial prophylaxis in surgery.